brokenhandsio/leaf-error-middleware/README.md

 app.middleware.use(leafMiddleware)
 ```

-The closure recevies three parameters:
+The closure receives three parameters:

 * `HTTPStatus` - the status code of the response returned.
 * `Error` - the error caught to be handled.